Digital Sovereignty as a Goal of Pioneering Teacher Education for Languages, Social Sciences, and Economics in the Digital World.

 Project profile

-Network coordinator: Prof. Dr. Jörn Brüggemann, Otto-Friedrich-University Bamberg
+Network coordinator: Prof. Dr. Jörn Brüggemann, University of Bamberg

 Project management at LIfBi: Prof. Dr. Cordula Artelt